hellmarbecker/blog/_drafts/analyzing-github-stars-with-imply-polaris.markdown

 This probably warrants another blog about the quirks of the GitHub API, so for now let a few remarks suffice.

 - Surprise: [Elon Musk](https://twitter.com/elonmusk) did not invent [API rate limiting](https://docs.github.com/en/rest/rate-limit/rate-limit?apiVersion=2022-11-28)!
 Our first idea was to get _all the repositories_ that Druid stargazers also starred.
 This approach is not viable.
 - There are primary (hard) and secondary rate limits.
 Either way, if you hit a limit, GitHub throws a 403 error at you.
-The required action depends on the type of rate limit that you hit.
+The required action depends on the type of rate limit that was applied, and this needs to be parsed from response headers.
 - The API imposes [pagination](https://docs.github.com/en/rest/guides/using-pagination-in-the-rest-api?apiVersion=2022-11-28) with a maximum page size of 100 records.
 - The maximum page index you can retrieve is 399.
 - As a consequence, _you will not get more than 40,000 stars for any one repository_, which will soon become important.